lm3nitro/CyberLabs/Fortinet/Fortinet DPI.md

 ## Analyzing:

-Within the Firewall, I was also able to look into the traffic and see the following from the IP address going to the site:
+Within the Firewall, I was also able to investigate the traffic and see the following from the IP address going to the site:

 ![Pasted image 20240408210948](https://github.com/lm3nitro/Projects/assets/55665256/29be7fee-5420-40b8-86b8-32bc6632975f)

-Here I am able to see the search engine and the key phrase used on the target host:
+Here I can see the search engine and the key phrase used on the target host:

 ![Pasted image 20240408211125](https://github.com/lm3nitro/Projects/assets/55665256/9200e777-5fe2-4306-9234-f97ad45df5f2)